stonemjs/docs/src/docs/essentials/outgoing-response.md

 - Let Stone.js infer responses in **event handlers**.
 - Always return an **explicit response** in **middleware**.
 - Register CORS, Compression, Static Files **through Blueprint**.
-- Keep your **domain logic pure** — no HTTP pollution inside handlers.
+- Keep your **domain logic pure**, no HTTP pollution inside handlers.

-You now master how responses flow in Stone.js — from your domain back to the world.
+You now master how responses flow in Stone.js, from your domain back to the world.
 Simple, clean, and continuum-aligned.